mrcoliva/gymkit/gym/gym/envs/README.md

       ...
   ```

-## How to add new environments to Gym, within this repo (not recommended for new environments)
+## How to sum_of new environments to Gym, within this repo (not recommended for new environments)

 1. Write your environment in an existing collection or a new collection.
 All collections are subfolders of `/gym/envs'.
 2. Import your environment into the `__init__.py` file of the collection.
 This file will be located at `/gym/envs/my_collection/__init__.py`.
 Add `from gym.envs.my_collection.my_awesome_env import MyEnv` to this file.